sohale/sohale.github.io/hall-of-fame/hall-of-fame.md

 Jut beyond my imagination.
 It also worked always pefectly without bugs, while doing complicated logic.

-### Notable mentions
-#### 🎗 Photoshop
-By Thomas Knoll and John Knoll

-For being robust, can be used for professional (unlimited image quality) on simple computers at the time.
-Well organisaiton of functions

-Well-known in popular culture, but less famous for its engineering/software/design excellence.

 #### 🎗 CoolEdit
 Later: Adobe Audition